swcarpentry/python-novice-gapminder/episodes/02-variables.md

 ## Variables can be used in calculations.

 *   We can use variables in calculations just as if they were values.
+    *   Remember, we assigned 42 to `age` a few lines ago.

 ~~~
 age = age + 3